thehamiltonlab/thehamiltonlab.github.io/prospective-students/index.md

 Student projects can be tied into ongoing research or developed according to mutual interests.

+Students with a desire to learn computational skills can opt to apply to the Bioinformatics and Computational Biology Graduate Program (https://www.uidaho.edu/sci/bcb/degrees/phd).

-If you are interested in joining the lab, contact me by email [*hamiltonlab [at] uidaho.edu*](mailto:hamiltonlab@uidaho.edu?subject=Prospective%20graduate%20student).
+If you are interested in joining the lab, contact me by email [*hamiltonlab [at] uidaho.edu*](mailto:hamiltonlab@uidaho.edu?subject=Prospective%20graduate%20student) prior to applying.
 To learn more about the incredible community of evolutionary biologists at UIdaho, check out the [*Department of Entomology, Plant Pathology & Nematology*](https://www.uidaho.edu/cals/entomology-plant-pathology-and-nematology), the [*Department of Biological Sciences*](http://www.uidaho.edu/sci/biology), the [*Institute for Bioinformatics and Evolutionary Studies (IBEST)*](http://www.uidaho.edu/research/ibest), and the [*Bioinformatics and Computational Biology Program*](http://www.uidaho.edu/cogs/bcb).

-Students with a desire to learn computational skills can opt to apply to the Bioinformatics and Computational Biology Graduate Program (https://www.uidaho.edu/sci/bcb/degrees/phd).

 #### the next step